-El Salvador, a country the size of Israel, with 23 volcanoes and a history as rugged as its geography gave birth to one of the most exotic and exquisite coffee species around: Pacamara
+El Salvador, a country the size of Israel, with over 20 active volcanoes and a history as rugged as its geography has created to one of the most exotic and exquisite coffee species around: Pacamara

 Pacamara’s flavor notes can drive anyone mad, with jasmine-like aroma, medium body, juicy citrus acidity and a rich, complex chocolate, raspberry, orange and cinnamon taste.

-The origins of this exotic beauty, can be traced back to 1958, to the Institute of Coffee Studies in El Salvador, when, as the result of experiments, this hybrid born from crossing Pacas and Maragogype coffee was created, its name coming from the first letters of its parent plants.
+The origins of this exotic bean can be traced back to 1958 to the Institute of Coffee Studies in El Salvador.
+As the result of experiments, this Pacamara was made crossing Pacas and Maragogype.

-Pacamara loves heights.
-Above 1,000 meters is where it grows the best, it is resistant to wind and its tree size makes it suitable to be harvested in steep terrain, making it a very suitable variety for the Salvadoran geography of high areas like Chalatenango.
+Pacamara thrives best in higher altitude with cooler climate.
+It is resistant to wind and its tree size makes it easier to be harvested in steep terrain, making it a very suitable for the Salvadoran geography of high areas like Chalatenango.